rdturnermtl/bbo_challenge_starter_kit/README.md

 # Black Box Optimization Challenge

-This repo contains the starter kit for the black box optimization (BBO) challenge at NeurIPS 2020.
+This repo contains the starter kit for the [black box optimization challenge](http://bbochallenge.com/) at [NeurIPS 2020](https://neurips.cc/Conferences/2020/CompetitionTrack).

 The challenge will give the participants 3 months to iterate on their algorithms.
-We will use a benchmark system built on top of the AutoML challenge workflow and the Bayesmark package, which evaluates black-box optimization algorithms on real-world objective functions
+We will use a benchmark system built on top of the AutoML challenge workflow and the [Bayesmark package](https://github.com/uber/bayesmark), which evaluates black-box optimization algorithms on real-world objective functions
 For example, it will include tuning (validation set) performance of standard machine learning models on real data sets.
 This competition has widespread impact as black-box optimization (e.g., Bayesian optimization) is relevant for hyper-parameter tuning in almost every machine learning project (especially deep learning), as well as many applications outside of machine learning.
 The leader board will be determined using the optimization performance on held-out (hidden) objective functions, where the optimizer must run without human intervention.